Whenever I wear makeup, I love to oil cleanse my face. It’s the best way to gently remove all the grime and pollution accumulated during the day.

 Now you have to shake it like crazy so that all the ingredients mix up nicely.

-Pour a dime size of the cleanser in the palm of your hand.
-Mix it up between your hands and massage into the face.
+Pour a dime size of the cleanser into the palm of your hand.
+Mix it up between your hands and massage it onto the face.
 Rinse off with warm or tepid water.

 This cleanser is so gentle.
 As you can see it barely foams.
 It has enough soap to foam a little and cleanse, but it won’t strip the good sebum off the face.
 It’s super creamy and calming to the skin, and it smells delicious.

-Because it is so pure and without preservative, I would suggest to use it within 2-3 weeks.
+Because it is so pure and without any preservatives, I would suggest using it within 2-3 weeks.
 That’s the reason for using a smaller bottle.
 If you’d rather double up, I would add some kind of organic preservative, like Leucidal Liquid or Germall Plus.
+I get mine at Lotioncrafter.

 I hope you’ll enjoy it as much as I do!
 Happy washing!